kalenjordan/magehero/README.md

 Not exactly a UX best practice, but hey you're developers, so you should enjoy the occasional JSON editing.

+#### There's a bug, how should I report it?

+Since the project is open source and since you're a PHP developer, and since my time is super limited to resolve and fix bugs, please do some initial investigation of the issue to try and resolve it.

 ### Credits

 - Thanks to <a href="https://twitter.com/daniel_sloof">Daniel Sloof</a> for the domain name - magehero.com!